November 29, 2011, Richland County, Wisconsin, Lana Peters, the only daughter of JOSEF STALIN, died.

 “He was a very simple man.
 Very rude.
 Very cruel,” she said.
 “He broke my life.” [...]

-I wish it had been different for her; I would like to think that she found a life out from under what had to have been a long, oppressive shadow.
+I wish it had been different for her.
+I would like to think she found a life out from under what had to have been a long, oppressive shadow.

 A world without God makes it hard.
-(1Jn 5:19) When someone looks at us and sees a people group, a lineage, a family name... we get pigeonholed by the uneducated perceptions of others.
-When someone constrains us to not "be all that we can be", we tend to acquiesce.
+(1Jn 5:19) People often see no further than a family name or a people group.
+We get pigeonholed by the uneducated perceptions of others.
+When someone constrains us to not "be all we can be", we tend to acquiesce.
 The more time spent living in someone else's shadow, the harder it becomes to get out from under.

 Truth be told, many seem unable or unwilling to do so.
-The improper control that others hold over us casts a pall over our lives and compromises our future.
+The control that others hold over us casts a pall over our lives and compromises our future.
 Inertia and fear immobilize us, even in potentially dangerous situations.
-We find ourselves almost unconsciously giving up.
-We make excuses for the ones that define their relationship with us by the degree of control that they maintain over us.
+We find ourselves almost subconsciously giving up.
+We make excuses for those who define their relationship with us by the degree of control they have over us.

 This is a theme with nearly infinite variations.
-But, there are two underlying principles that ought to matter to everyone:
+However, there are two underlying principles that ought to matter to everyone:

 Who are we afraid of?
 Whose control do we refuse to get out from under?
 We feel insulated, protected... "if I just do what I am told, everything will be alright."
 That's how an altar boy might think; how an abused spouse or child might think; how a member of a cult or a legalistic church might think.

-I get that some are so damaged that they cannot begin to visualize a way out.
-That said, I fear that we all harbor a proclivity for the convenience of dependence.
+Some are severely damaged.
+They cannot begin to visualize a way out.
+Maybe we all harbor a proclivity for the convenience of dependence.
 It's an addictive comfort zone.
 We don't have to think for ourselves.
-The status quo becomes the path of least resistance.
+The path of least resistance becomes our modus operandi.
 Peer pressure trumps intellectual freedom.
 If things turn out badly, we blame those who have inflicted themselves on us... while remaining under their shadow.
 Hopelessness characterizes life lived in the shadow of another.
 It can feel like an almost irrational amount of courage is needed to break free.

 It is possible, you know.
 "He has delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son," (Col 1:13)

 Maybe we underestimate the power of the Gospel.
-God's invitation is universal.
-That in itself should raise our hopes about the real possibility of the grace of God in our own hearts.
+Its invitation is universal.
+It offers genuine hope about the possibility of the grace of God in our own hearts.

 Maybe we do not appreciate the value that God has placed on each individual soul.
-It is important to him and everyone around us that we not sell ourselves to anyone but God.
+It is important to him—and to everyone around us—that we not sell ourselves to anyone but God.
 We become who we ought to be when we get to a place of joyful dependence on him.

 Maybe in your case, God has simply not revealed to you yet the possibility of grace.
-I cannot do that for Him.
-But I can certainly vouch for its forgiveness, its deep consolation and its power to get us out from under the shadows and walking in the light.
+I cannot do that for him.
+But I can certainly vouch for its power to get us out from under the shadows and walking in the light.